-Eric Forman, our Chief Administrative Officer, is the son of board member Dr. Stephen Forman and son-in-law of former board member Gil Schwartzberg.
+Eric Forman, our Vice President and Chief Operating Officer, is the son of board member Dr. Stephen Forman and son-in-law of former board member Gil Schwartzberg, who passed away on October 30, 2022.
 Julie Forman, the wife of Eric Forman and the daughter of the late Gil Schwartzberg, is Vice President of Morgan Stanley Wealth Management, where the Company's cash is deposited and the Company maintains a continuing banking relationship.